Best Of15 min read

 • Choice Plus: $5.45/mo (intro) → $18.99/mo (renewal) — unlimited websites, domain privacy, backups

-• Online Store: $9.95/mo (intro) — for bloggers adding ecommerce
+• Online Store: $9.95/mo (intro) — for bloggers adding ecommerce later

 Pros:

-• WordPress setup takes under 10 minutes
+• WordPress setup takes less than 10 minutes from start to finish

-• Strong brand trust and reliability
+• Strong reputation and real reliability

 • Free CDN included